Judge splits NY hedge fund trial as one defendant turns on others

 Authorities said Platinum operated “like a Ponzi scheme” by using new money to fund redemptions by earlier investors, which were referred to internally as “Hail Mary time.”

-In the second scheme, Black Elk was accused of running a $50 million bond fraud, where it diverted proceeds of asset sales to Platinum though bondholders had priority. (here)
+In the second scheme, Black Elk was accused of running a $50 million bond fraud, in which it diverted proceeds of asset sales to Platinum, though bondholders had priority.

 Black Elk struggled financially after a November 2012 explosion on a Gulf of Mexico rig killed three workers and caused an oil spill.
 It went bankrupt in 2015.